-- Southern Spirit ($20 USD pp), whose boats depart from the jetty at the bottom of the boardwalk.
-They have departures up to five times hourly December through February, and lower frequency out of these months.
+- Southern Spirit (from $34 USD pp), whose boats depart from the jetty at the bottom of the boardwalk.
+They have around 3 departures per day from Puerto Moreno.

-- Hielo y Aventura ($20 USD) who have hourly-departures between 10am and 4pm between October and May.
+- Hielo y Aventura (from $34 USD) who also have 3 departures per day.
 Note their boats leave from Puerto Bajo de las Sombras, a port six kilometres before you reach the main car park.
 You can also buy tickets here.
 It is sometimes possible to arrange a stop here with one of the public buses; confirm this when purchasing your ticket, otherwise it’s easier to get here with your own transport or hitchhiking.

 Trekking on the ice